kemitchell/plain-website-terms-of-service/terms.md

 Your permission to use the website is subject to the following conditions:

-1. You must be at least thirteen years old to use the website.
+1. You must be at least thirteen years old.

 2. You may no longer use the website if the company contacts you directly to say that you may not.